nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/TCPIP_AT_commands.rst

 * The ``<op>`` parameter can accept one of the following values:

-  * ``0`` - Disconnect
+  * ``0`` - Disconnect.
-  * ``1`` - Connect to the server
+  * ``1`` - Connect to the server for IP protocol family version 4.
-  * ``2`` - Connect to the server with data mode support
+  * ``2`` - Connect to the server for IP protocol family version 6.

 * The ``<url>`` parameter is a string.
   It indicates the hostname or the IP address to connect to.
   Its maximum size is 128 bytes.
-  When the parameter is an IP address, it supports IPv4 only, not IPv6.
+  When the parameter is an IP address, it supports both IPv4 and IPv6.
 * The ``<port>`` parameter is an unsigned 16-bit integer (0 - 65535).
-  It represents the TCP/TLS service port.
+  It represents the TCP/TLS service port on the remote server.
-  It is mandatory for starting the server.
 * The ``<sec_tag>`` parameter is an integer.
+  If it is given, a TLS client will be started.
   It indicates to the modem the credential of the security tag used for establishing a secure connection.

 Response syntax